cengel/ArcGIS_geocoding/README.md

 >> http://locator.stanford.edu/arcgis/rest/services/geocode

-The services available here cover the US and Canada only ([ArcGIS Composite North America Geocode Service](http://help.arcgis.com/en/data-appliance/4.0/help/basemap/content/na_address_locator_10.htm).
+The services described here covers the US and Canada only ([ArcGIS Composite North America Geocode Service](http://help.arcgis.com/en/data-appliance/4.0/help/basemap/content/na_address_locator_10.htm).
 The good news here are that there are no limits as of how many addresses you can throw at this server.
 However, **you need let Stace know if you are intending to run a major job!**

 To use this service :